Date of Graduation

 In the absence of a standardized protocol, the staff identified by interview that many children were very likely lost to follow up due to differences in provider methods and in advice given to the foster caregiver.
 The success of the standardized method was reported via staff vocalization that a unified process would close this gap.
 The solution being advising foster caregivers of the necessity to return the child to a clinic where providers are experts in child abuse and neglect.
 A major component of that gap was not providing foster caregivers with an appointment before the child is taken to the foster home.
 The standardization of the intake protocol provided a checklist with a prompt to give the foster caregiver a follow up appointment, along with providing a document where communication can be recorded.

 Balch Delacey, Mary Suzanne, "Reducing Loss To Follow Up in Foster Children: Standardizing the Intake Protocol" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 219.